MikiP98/HumilityAFM/README.md

   - 1.8.9?
   - 1.7.10?
   - 1.0?
-- Add floor and ceiling variants of the cabinets
 - Redo the window capture screenshots or at least crop the window app bar
 - Rethink the README structure
 - Rethink cabinet opening, item insertion and removal, and such